On Proper Colorings of Functions: Unrestricted colorings

 \section{Unrestricted colorings}

 Let $F:{}^{\lambda}\kappa \longrightarrow \mu $ be a proper coloring, where $\kappa ,\mu $ are infinite cardinals.
 Furthermore, for $\alpha \in \kappa $ we denote by $c_{\alpha }$ the constant ${\alpha}$ function from ${}^{\lambda}{\kappa}$, i.e. $c_{\alpha }(i)=\alpha $ for all $i\in \lambda$.
-For all $\alpha \ne\beta \in \kappa $, we have $c_{\alpha }\not\equiv c_{\beta}$, so $F(c_{\alpha })\neq F(c_{\beta })$.
+For all $\alpha \ne\beta \in \kappa $, we have $c_{\alpha }\perp c_{\beta}$, so $F(c_{\alpha })\neq F(c_{\beta })$.
 The images of constant functions must be all different, so ${\kappa}\le |ran(F)|\le {\mu}$. i.e, in the case $\mu <\kappa $ there are no proper colorings.

-In the case $\mu =\kappa $, we have proper colorings in the form $F_{i}(x)={\pi}(x(i))$ for any fixed $i\in \lambda $ and ${\pi}\in\Symm({\kappa})$.
-These colorings are considered as the \emph{trivial} ones, but in generally we can ask if every proper coloring $F:{}^{\lambda}\kappa \longrightarrow \kappa $ can be given in a "nice" form, just like in the finite range case.
-The next easy observation says that generally there is no "nice" form for it, as we can extend any partial proper coloring in some way.
+In the case $\mu =\kappa $, we have proper colorings in the form $F(x)={\pi}(x(i))$ for any fixed $i\in \lambda $ and ${\pi}\in Sym({\kappa})$.
+These colorings are considered as the \emph{trivial} ones, but in general we can ask if every proper coloring $F:{}^{\lambda}\kappa \longrightarrow \kappa $ can be given in a "nice" form, just like in the finite range case.
+The next easy observation says that in general there is no "nice" form for it, as we can extend any partial proper coloring in some way.

-\begin{observation} Assume that $\mathscr{A}\subseteq {}^{\lambda }\kappa $ and $G:\mathscr{A}\longrightarrow \kappa$ is a {\em partial proper coloring} i.e. if $x,y\in \mathscr{A}$ with $x\not\equiv y$, then $G(x)\neq G(y)$.
+\begin{observation} Assume that $\mathscr{A}\subseteq {}^{\lambda }{\kappa } $ and $G:\mathscr{A}\longrightarrow \kappa$ is a {\em partial proper coloring} i.e. if $x,y\in \mathscr{A}$ with $x\perp y$, then $G(x)\neq G(y)$.
 Then there is a proper coloring $F:{}^{\lambda}\kappa \longrightarrow \kappa $, such that for each $x,y\in \mathscr{A}$, $F(x)=F(y)\Leftrightarrow G(x)=G(y)$. \end{observation}

 \begin{proof} Let $A,B\subseteq \kappa $ with $A\cap B=\emptyset $ and $|A|=|B|=\kappa $.
 Let $h_{1}:\kappa \longrightarrow A$ and $h_{2}:\kappa \longrightarrow B$ be bijections.
 We define $F$ in the following way: If $x\in \mathscr{A}$, then $F(x)=h_{1}(G(x))$, and if $x\not\in \mathscr{A}$, then $F(x)=h_{2}(x(0))$.